aspose-tex/Aspose.TeX-Documentation/java/developer-guide/advanced-features/latex-math-rendering/_index.md

 This is the most general use case for LaTeX math formula rendering.

-**You may also check out the free [web app](https://products.aspose.app/tex/mathrenderer) built based on the feature implemented within [Aspose.TeX for .NET](https://products.aspose.com/tex/net/) API.
+**You may also check out the free [web app](https://products.aspose.app/tex/equation-editor/png) built based on the feature implemented within [Aspose.TeX for .NET](https://products.aspose.com/tex/net/) API.
 [Here](https://products.aspose.com/tex/java/) is the Java version page.**

+## **How to render a LaTeX math formula to SVG**

+In much the same way, we can render a LaTeX math formula to SVG format.

+{{< gist "aspose-com-gists" "67385c777283964d328086603f691ac9" "Aspose.TeX.Examples-Features-SvgLaTeXMathRendering.java" >}}

+The differences are:
+ * We use [SvgMathRendererOptions](https://reference.aspose.com/tex/java/com.aspose.tex/SvgMathRendererOptions) instead of [PngMathRendererOptions]() instance, similar to the TeX/LaTeX typesetting.
+We do it here simultaneously specifying the output image resolution.
+).
+ * We don't specify resolution.
+ * We use [SvgMathRenderer](https://reference.aspose.com/tex/java/com.aspose.tex/SvgMathRenderer) instead of [PngMathRenderer](https://reference.aspose.com/tex/java/com.aspose.tex/PngMathRenderer).

+**You may also check out the free [web app](https://products.aspose.app/tex/equation-editor/svg) built based on the feature implemented within [Aspose.TeX for .NET API](https://products.aspose.com/tex/net/).**